-Objective: To introduce and expose the student to semiconductor materials including their physical and chemical properties, and their applications in semiconductor devices types of polymers and their characteristic will be introduced particularly the conductivity and dielectric properties.
+To introduce and expose the student to semiconductor materials including their physical and chemical properties, and their applications in semiconductor devices

+This course will focus on use polymers in electronic application.
+Several types of polymers and their characteristic will be introduced particularly the conductivity and dielectric properties.
 Basic fabrication and electronic packaging involving polymer will be introduced.
 Emphasis will be made on material selection, design problem solving involving photolithography and electronic packaging.